Eschatologue/CM_wiki/docs/class/barbarian/index.md

 #### Rage Damage

-When you make an attack using Strength—with either a weapon or an Unarmed Strike—and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the **:class-abl-rage: Rage**{ .em } Damage column of the Barbarian Features table.
+When you make an attack using Strength—with either a weapon or an Unarmed Strike—and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the **:ui-rage: Rage**{ .em } Damage column of the Barbarian Features table.

 #### Strength Advantage